 - Explore the artsy and hipster neighborhood of Florentine, where coffee shops and restaurants are plenty.

-- Of course, soak in the sun, have a hookah or cocktail, and swim in the ocean at one of these 10 beaches.
+- Soak in the sun, have a hookah or cocktail, and swim in the ocean at one of these top 10 beaches.

 - If you have the time, take a day trip to the gorgeous city of Haifa, and visit the aw-inspiring Baha’i Gardens.

 2+ Nights in Jerusalem